Email Address Directory: How to Find Anyone’s Contact Info Fast

 - Direct messaging to request contact information

 Twitter bios sometimes contain email addresses, especially for journalists, public figures, and professionals open to pitches or opportunities.
 Additionally, many Twitter users will share their email via direct message if approached respectfully.
+According to research from the Pew Research Center, social media usage patterns vary significantly across professional demographics, which can inform your search strategy.

 GitHub, particularly valuable for finding developer contact information, often contains email addresses in user profiles or commit information.
 Many developers list their professional emails to facilitate collaboration.